collectiveaccess/CollectiveAccessManual/providence/user/reporting/display_templates.md

 ---
-title: Display template syntax
+title: Display Template Syntax
 ---
 # Display Template Syntax

-Display templates are used to format data from bundles (metadata elements stored in CollectiveAccess) for display on screen, output into reports and presentation in search results.
+Display templates are used to format data from bundles (metadata elements stored in CollectiveAccess) for display on screen, output into reports, and presentation in search results.
 When no display template is defined, CollectiveAccess defaults to displaying bundle data in the simplest possible way, typically as a semicolon-delimited list of values.
-For bundles comprised of a single value (Eg. a simple text metadata element) this is often enough.
+For bundles comprised of a single value (E.g. a simple text metadata element) this is often enough.
 For containers – complex bundles consisting of several discrete values, such as a mailing address – a template is usually required to adequately format the value.

-Other cases where bundle display templates are called for include:
+Other cases where
+bundle display templates are called for include:

 > -   **To define styling**, such as headings, bold and italics around